Mortgage Lending KPIs (Top 10)

 1. Units and Volume

-Loan counts volume are the bread and butter of any mortgage lending BI platform.
+Loan count volume are the bread and butter of any mortgage lending BI platform.
 These are also the easiest to collect since all loan origination software (LOS) makes these readily available.

 Don’t let the simple nature of these metrics fool you.
 There are nuances that can confound your efforts.
-For example, should you include only first lien?
+For example, should you restrict your analysis to first liens?
 From a performance perspective, counting first liens is the cleanest way to gauge sale performance.

-Of these, lead source is the most dynamic.
+Of these, lead sources are the most dynamic.
 Cultivating new lead sources and nurturing existing relationships are among the most proactive ways to grow your business.